ClickHouse/ClickHouse/docs/en/query_language/functions/hash_functions.md

 ## xxHash32, xxHash64

-Calculates xxHash from a string. ccepts a String-type argument.
+Calculates xxHash from a string.
+Accepts a String-type argument.
 Returns UInt64 Or UInt32.
 For more information, see the link: [xxHash](http://cyan4973.github.io/xxHash/)

 [Original article](https://clickhouse.yandex/docs/en/query_language/functions/hash_functions/) <!--hide-->